cityofaustin/Residential-Permitting/_projects/1-general-process/apply.md

 ### 5. Structural Drawings

 Structural drawings refer to any bracing, framing or structural verification reports.
 You will need these drawings if you remove a load-bearing wall or change any structural components.
-These can only be completed by a licensed Texas engineer or architect.
+Structural drawings can only be completed by a licensed Texas engineer or architect.

 ### 6. Foundation Plan

 Your foundation plan must be drawn by a structural engineer.

 ### Other commonly requested documents

+Here is a list of commonly requested forms you may need to submit with your application.

 * Owner’s Authorization Form: This form is required if one of your hired professionals, such as an engineer or an architect, is submitting your application.
 They will need your authorization to do so.
 * Certified Tax Certificate or Warranty Deed: You will have to pay any taxes you owe before you are approved for a permit.